kshedden/case_studies/bhht/README.md

 of use.

 https://data.sciencespo.fr/dataset.xhtml?persistentId=doi:10.21410/7E4/RDAG3O

-To use the scripts in this directory, the data file and scripts must be in the same directory.

 This is a compressed text file in CSV format.
 Do not decompress the file, the scripts will read the file directly in its compressed format.
 The contents